Protorosaurus: Description

-Discovery
+History

 Protorosaurus was one of the first fossil reptiles to be described, being initially described in Latin in 1710 by Christian Maximilian Spener from a specimen found in Thuringia in Germany, who considered the animal to be a crocodile, and most similar to the Nile crocodile (C. niloticus).
 Over a century later, in publications in 1830 and 1832 Hermann von Meyer recognised Protorosaurus as distinct extinct reptile and gave it a formal species description, dedicating an extensive monograph to it in 1856.
 In 1871 Thomas Henry Huxley erected the clade Protorosauria, with Protorosaurus as the only member.
 The German specimens were found in the Kupferschiefer a widespread unit of Late Permian (likely Wuchiapingian) age.

 In 1914, a new ceratopsian dinosaur found by Lawrence Lambe was again given the name Protorosaurus (in this sense meaning "before Torosaurus").
 When Lambe found that the name had already been used for the early archosauromorph, he renamed his ceratopsian Chasmosaurus.

 In 1870, a new species, Protorosaurus huxleyi was described from a railway cutting near Middridge in County Durham in northern England, in sediments belonging to the Marl Slate, a unit that is equivalent to the Kupferschiefer, however it was later shown that this specimen was not Protorosaurus, and it was subsequently placed in the new genus Adelosaurus.

 In 1993, a specimen of Protorosaurus was described from Quarrington Quarry also in County Durham, in sediments of the Marl Slate.
 This skeleton included fragments of the skull that had not previously been known.
 A thorough redescription of Protorosaurus was published in 2009, including a specimen with a complete skull.
+The complete skull (NMK S 180) was redescribed again in 2025 according to new data from micro-CT scans.